Steveguile/AuditorySampling/README.md

 It does this by **synthetically generating** data, performing **binary classification** on generated data, and displaying predictions on a lightweight **web application** .

-## Docker Setup for Windows:
+## Docker
+### Windows 10 Pro, Education, and EE

-* Open Powershell
+* Open Powershell in administrator mode
 * Set-ExecutionPolicy RemoteSigned
 * Run scripts\install_docker.ps1

-**Installation of docker for this project currently only works for Windows, but the process for Linux can be found at: https://runnable.com/docker/install-docker-on-linux**
+**Installation of docker for this project currently only works for Windows 10 Pro, Education, and EE:**

+* The process for Linux can be found at: https://runnable.com/docker/install-docker-on-linux**
+* The process for alternative Windows versions can be found at: https://docs.docker.com/toolbox/toolbox_install_windows/

 **In Cmd:**